 To carve, lightly squeeze the top of each finger with your thumb and index finger, exposing the claw.
-Use the nail clipper on the sides, not the top, just trimming the tip.
+Use the nail clipper on the sides, not the top; just trim the tip.
 Be careful not to cut into the raw flesh (it contains nerve endings and blood vessels).
-It is pink and you should be able to see it from the sides of the claw.
+It is pink, and you should be able to see it from the sides of the claw.
 It's important to leave some space between the raw flesh and where you cut.

-As you prune, check the length of the claw by looking at it from the front.
-Cut about halfway between the tip of its claw and the tip of the live flesh.
+As you prune, check the claw length by looking at it from the front.
+Cut about halfway between the tip of his claw and the tip of the live flesh.

 If you unintentionally cut into the raw flesh and the claw begins to bleed, apply pressure immediately.
 If the bleeding does not stop, use styptic powder or cornstarch to help stop the bleeding.
 In such a case, end the session and then give verbal praise and petting to your cat.

 If you or your cat aren't comfortable with nail trimming at home, take them to a professional groomer for help.

 An additional trick for the maintenance of claws: place scratching posts everywhere in the house.
 This allows him to naturally file his claws while sparing your furniture.

 As with humans, good skin care starts with hydration.
 Make sure your cat drinks enough water.
 If his gums seem pale, you may need to increase his water intake.
 Also, consider adding quality wet cat food to his diet.
 If your vet is okay with it, consider giving her small doses of omega-3 fatty acids with her meals.

 The humidity in the air can also influence the health of the skin.
 If the air in your home is dry, consider getting a humidifier to improve the quality.

 The final type of hydration we recommend is in topical form – yes, there are moisturizers for cat skin.
 Their use can help during the dry winter months.
 You'll probably only need it if you have a hairless cat.